sqlitebrowser/website/content/blog/2020-06-08-first-release-candidate-for-3-12-0.md

 * [DB.Browser.for.SQLite-3.12.0-rc1-win64.zip](https://github.com/sqlitebrowser/sqlitebrowser/releases/download/v3.12.0-rc1/DB.Browser.for.SQLite-3.12.0-rc1-win64.zip) - .zip (no installer) for 64-bit Windows
 * [DB.Browser.for.SQLite-3.12.0-rc1.dmg](https://github.com/sqlitebrowser/sqlitebrowser/releases/download/v3.12.0-rc1/DB.Browser.for.SQLite-3.12.0-rc1.dmg) - Standard package for macOS

+## Support for pre-3.11 project file format

+In v3.11, the project file format was changed to support multiple sort columns (#1593), the database read-only state and the saving of configured conditional formats, while the handling of project files itself was improved too.
+While v.3.11 could read project files from previous versions, all saving of project files was done using the new project file format.

+v3.12 will be the last version to support the pre-3.11 project file format - v3.13 won't be able to read the older format.

 ## Changes

 The changes in this from the 3.12.0-alpha1 release: